The Bowie High School Feeder Question Every Southwest Austin Buyer Asks

 Bear Creek Elementary: Premium Southwest Austin

 Bear Creek is tucked into one of the most desirable pockets of southwest Austin.
-With only 508 students, it has a smaller campus feel that is increasingly rare in Austin ISD.
+With around 522 students, it has a smaller campus feel that is increasingly rare in Austin ISD.
 The neighborhoods here are mature, with large lots, established trees, and homes that have been lovingly maintained (or significantly renovated) over the years.
-The $899,000 median price reflects the location, the school reputation, and the fact that inventory in this zone is perpetually tight.
+The roughly $875,000 to $899,000 median price (Austin MLS trailing 12 months, n=35) reflects the location, the school reputation, and the fact that inventory in this zone is perpetually tight.

 I have worked this area extensively and the thing that always strikes me is how quiet it feels.
 You are minutes from shopping, restaurants, and major roads, but the neighborhood itself feels tucked away.
 Bear Creek benefits from that insularity, drawing from a small, engaged community where the school is the center of neighborhood life.